 Don’t Ignore Your SEO Provider’s Calls & Emails

 Despite the need for greater brand and social integration, 50% of small businesses still prefer to outsource SEO.
-However, the nature and frequency of interactions with the vendor will be vastly different in 2014 than in previous years.
+However, the nature and frequency of interactions with the vendor will be vastly different now than in previous years.

 To successfully build stronger content marketing, SEO professionals will need more knowledge of the business and their audience, which requires client contact.